 Join Smith College School for Social Work (SSW) alumni and friends for a compelling and insightful evening with Academy Award nominated filmmaker Murray Nossel, M.S.W., Ph.D., and co-founder of Narativ, on June 4, 2019 at 7:00 p.m. in Weinstein Auditorium on the Smith College campus.
-Hosted by SSW Professional Education, the event is free and open to the public.
+Hosted by SSW Professional Education, the event is free, open to the public and wheelchair accessible.

 Nossel will discuss his partnership with Open Society Foundations to bring forth the rich and important narratives of the Roma’s history and experience as a means to combat the pervasive, longstanding discrimination against them.
 Nossel will be joined by Nesime Salioska, a Roma rights advocate from Macedonia and recent winner of the EU Award for Roma Integration "Women grassroot activities — Unknown heroes."
 Nossel and Salioska will discuss their use of storytelling as a means to empower Roma communities in Europe, with a particular focus on health-care provision.